Acute Inflammatory Response- Causes, Clinical Significance, Phases, Diagnosis, Treatment and Prevention

 Introduction:

-This physiological response to injury is called inflammation.
-The short-term response is acute inflammation and long-term, and the ongoing response is chronic inflammation.
+An acute inflammatory response is a physiological response to an injury, and it is also called inflammation.
+The short-term response is acute inflammation and long-term, and the long-term response is chronic inflammation.
 The cellular and molecular changes post-injury reduce impending injury and infections.
 Any long-term inflammation can lead to chronic inflammatory diseases.

-Acute inflammations begin immediately after injury.
-This damage can be thermal, mechanical, chemical, radiation or infection.
-Acute inflammation can present in the form of acute bronchitis, sore throat, wound or trauma, or appendicitis.
+The immune system’s immediate response to trauma or injury is acute inflammation.
+This damage can be thermal, mechanical, chemical, radiation, or infection.
+Acute inflammation can present as acute bronchitis (respiratory infection), sore throat, wound or trauma, or appendicitis.

 It has four characteristic features.
 They are as follows: